Jessica Naz Highlights Her Derriere In Teeny Lingerie & Barely There Thong Panties

 The model never appears to be shy when it comes to stepping in front of the camera while rocking racy looks.
 She’s often seen sporting sexy bathing suits, scanty lingerie, teeny tops, and more.

 As previously reported by The Inquisitr, Jessica recently dropped the jaws of her followers when she opted for a red metallic bikini as she soaked up some sun and posed seductively while in Laguna Beach, California.
 That post was also a hit among her fans.
-It’s racked up more than 11,000 likes and over 170 comments to date.
+It’s racked up more than 11,000 likes and 170-plus comments to date.